Benefits Of Hauling For RLS Logistics

 (A) Carrier agrees that Food Shipments that have been transported or offered for transport, pursuant to this Agreement, under conditions that are not in compliance with the written instructions or requirements set forth in the shipping document, including any seal, temperature, quality control standards and delivery date requirements, will be considered “adulterated” within the meaning of the FD&C Act (21 U.S.C. §§ 342(a)(i)(4), 342(i)).
 Carrier understands that adulterated shipments may be refused by the shipper, consignee or receiver upon their tender for delivery at destination.
 Food Shipments must be within the specified ranges specified in the written instructions or shipping documents when Carrier delivers such goods to the consignee or receiver, or it may be rejected as adulterated and/or damaged in consignee’s or receiver’s sole discretion, regardless of any other measure of quality including, but not limited to, USDA inspections.

 (B) Carrier is liable to RLS and RLS’s customers for the actual loss of, damage to, or delay of RLS’s customers’ freight, according to the provisions of 49 U.S.C.
-Section 14706, subject to a maximum liability of $100,000.00 per shipment unless a higher degree of liability is specifically assumed in writing by an authorized representative of Carrier.
-No other limitation of liability will apply.
-Carrier hereby waives any lien it may otherwise have on the Goods.
+Section 14706.
+No limitation of liability will apply.
 Carrier agrees that “adulterated” as defined in Section 9(A) shall be a standard for determining whether Food Shipments sustained damage.

 (C) Except as set forth below in this Subsection (b), Carrier agrees that the provisions contained in 49 CFR Part 370 govern the processing of claims for loss, damage, or delay to property and the processing of salvage.